-Settlements are an issue among many to be negotiated by Israel and the Palestinians.
-It is one issue of contention among many, and surely is not the only issue which has prevented an Israeli-Palestinian peace agreement.
+Settlements are an issue among many contentious issues to be negotiated, and surely is not the only issue which has prevented an Israeli-Palestinian peace agreement.

 Serious, bilateral negotiation have been conducted without any “preconditions” regarding settlements.
 In 2009, Israeli Prime Minister Netanyahu agreed to a 10-month “settlement freeze” in order to induce the Palestinians to resume negotiations.
 The Palestinians refused to engage for much of that period, and only agree to a symbolic bilateral meeting at the 10th month.